Applying to graduate

 Your application for advance graduation must reach the appropriate faculty office by the ceremony application deadline.

 If your application for advance graduation is approved you will be notified by email.
 Once you have approval you need to apply to graduate in your chosen ceremony.
 The email will contain instructions for this.

 Contact your faculty office for more information.

 Withdrawing from a ceremony

 If you are not able to attend your graduation ceremony, you will need to contact the Graduation Office to withdraw.
-This needs to be done by 17 April.

 Provided notice is received before the cut-off date, you can choose to either receive your qualification in absentia or graduate at a later ceremony within the 12 month period allowed.